stalniy/casl/packages/casl-angular/README.md

 export class AppModule {}
 ```

 The 2nd provider provides instance of `PureAbility`, so `CanPipe` and `AblePipe` can inject it later.
 This pipes inject `PureAbility` (not `Ability`) because this allows an application developer to decide how to configure actions, subjects and conditions.
-Also this is the only way to get maximum from tree shaking (e.g., if you don't need to conditions you can use `PureAbility` and get rid of `sift` library).
+Also this is the only way to get maximum from tree shaking (e.g., if you don't need conditions you can use `PureAbility` and get rid of `sift` library).

 > Read [CASL and TypeScript](../../advanced/typescript) to get more details about `Ability` type configuration.

 ## Update Ability instance